 Lead Magnet Ideas Matched to What You Sell

 Whichever idea you pick, name it for the finished result and the person it’s for.
-“Free 5-Day Pricing Course for New Coaches” tells the right stranger in five words that this was made for her, and it tells the wrong stranger to keep scrolling, which is just as valuable.
+“Free 5-Day Pricing Course for New Coaches” tells the right stranger in five words that this was made for them, and it tells the wrong stranger to keep scrolling, which is just as valuable.
 Vague titles like “My Free Gift to You” ask the visitor to do the work of figuring out whether it’s relevant, and visitors decline that job by leaving.
 The name is the first filter your free offer runs, before anyone signs up at all.

-How Do You Deliver a Lead Magnet Without a PDF?
+How Do You Deliver a Lead Magnet?

-Four formats, and all of them live inside AttractWell, the same place as the signup form, the tags, and the follow-up.
+Five formats, and all of them live inside AttractWell, the same place as the signup form, the tags, and the follow-up.

 The email series is the offer.
 The messages themselves carry the content: one lesson, one practice, or one decision per email, arriving over a set number of days.
 There’s nothing separate to host or download, because the campaign is the deliverable.
 This is the fastest format to build and the one that trains the open habit from day one.